-External Station Type % IE % EI (Attraction external to the NFR) (Production external to the NFR) Denver Connections (3006 through 3012) 60% 40% All Other Stations 40% 60% purpose.
+External Station Type % IE (Attraction external % El (Production external Denver Connections (3006 to the NFR) to the NFR) through 3012) 60% 40% All Other Stations 40% 60%

+IE and EI trips were also allocated to trip purposes using information from the Front Range Travel Counts household travel survey.
+The North Front Range portion of the survey was combined with the DRCOG portion of the survey to identify the breakdown of trips between the NFR and DRCOG regions by trip purpose.
 For external trips to other areas, it was only possible to consider trips produced in the NFR region, as the household survey did not include households making trips into the modeling area.
 The resulting allocations by trip purpose are shown in Table 5.3.
 These assumptions remain unchanged from the previous version of the model.